singularity-energy/singularity-energy-python-sdk/docs/source/notes/event_types.rst

  - raw.generated_fuel_mix: these events are not normalized to fit a 5-minute window and often the labels in `data` are unchanged from the raw source of the event
+ - raw.marginal_fuel_mix: these events are listed for regions that expose their marginal_fuel_mix data.
+Most regions do not expose this data.
  - generated_fuel_mix: these events are normalized to fit a 5-minute window and the labels have all been standardized across different regions.
 The only exception is ISONE, which includes the marginal flag for to note the fuels used when demand exceeds the forecast.
+ - marginal_fuel_mix: these events are either normalized from the data provided by the ISO or estimated by Singularity.
  - forecast.generated_fuel_mix: these events are created based on a generated_fuel_mix event.
 Each generated_fuel_mix event will create between 12 and 24 different forecasts (from 5 minutes out to 120 minutes out) and the forecast horizon is denoted in the `data` as the field